 From 26 March until 21 June 2019, visitors and guests at The Peninsula Hong Kong can enjoy installations by Janet Echelman, whose artwork floats above the historic forecourt of the hotel; Timothy Paul Myers, whose inspired piece, situated in the hotel’s lobby, aims to conjur personal memories; Iván Navarro, whose interplay of space and light encourages its audience to reimagine the concept of home; an intriguing architectural space, designed by Zhi-gang Lu and teams at MINAX and Minaxdo, which offers visitors a unique private dining venue.

 “As a global luxury hotel brand with a 90-year legacy, we understand the important place that art holds for humanity – it’s an inclusive, universal language that crosses borders and builds connections,” says Peter Borer, Chief Operating Officer, The Hongkong and Shanghai Hotels, Limited, owner and operator of The Peninsula Hotels.
-In a continuation of the group’s ethos of innovation, The Peninsula Hotels has worked alongside respected curators, Isolde Brielmaier and Bettina Prentice, to seek out artists who are poetically pushing the boundaries of their mediums and engaging the senses in works that will inspire and enchant visitors.
+“Our great hope is that this multi-year programme will engage guests and the local public in a way that will bring a smile to everyone’s face.”

-“We not only want to provide artists with a platform to exhibit, but we want to commission original pieces to support working artists and ensure the health of the cultural ecosystem within each of the hotel’s local communities,” continued Mr Borer.
-“To that end, we will also have robust programming around ‘Art in Resonance’ at each hotel that includes artist talks, studio visits and panel discussions with leading artists, creatives and thinkers.”
+“We not only want to provide artists with a platform to exhibit, but we want to commission original pieces to support working artists and ensure the health of the cultural ecosystem within each of the hotels’ local communities,” continued Mr Borer.
+“To that end, we will have robust programming around ‘Art in Resonance’ at each hotel that includes artist talks, studio visits and panel discussions with leading artists, creatives and thinkers.”

 Commitment to Contemporary Arts